ros2/ros2_documentation/source/Tutorials/Demos/Intra-Process-Communication.rst

 The ``watermark_node`` subscribes to the output of the ``camera_node`` and adds more text before publishing it too.
 Finally, the ``image_view_node`` subscribes to the output of the ``watermark_node``, writes more text to the image and then visualizes it with ``cv::imshow``.

-In each node the address of the message which is being sent, or which has been received, or both, is written to the image.
+In each node the process id and the pointer address of the ROS message is written onto the image with ``cv::putText``.
 The watermark and image view nodes are designed to modify the image without copying it and so the addresses imprinted on the image should all be the same as long as the nodes are in the same process and the graph remains organized in a pipeline as sketched above.

 .. note::